EACH RECIPE MAKES 2 GALLONS OF HARD CIDER.

 - A Blender

-2 GALLON INSTRUCTIONS FOR EACH RECIPE
+2 GALLON BREWING INSTRUCTIONS FOR THESE RECIPES

 This recipe contains everything you need for fermentation.
 Just follow the instructions below.
 Since your hard cider is mostly water, the better the water the better your cider.
 This step should take about 30 minutes.